NYPL/checkin-request-service/README.md

 ### config/var_app

 Configures environment variables common to *all* environments.
+This is also the place that holds the environment variables you need for running the service locally.

 ### config/var_*environment*.env